CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 210-225
    :lineno-start: 210

-Bid rents :math:`\psi^i_h(x,u)` correspond to the maximum amount households of type :math:`i` are willing to pay for a unit (1 m²) of housing of type :math:`h` in a certain location :math:`x` for a given utility level :math:`u` (over one year).
+Bid rents :math:`\Psi^i_h(x,u)` correspond to the maximum amount households of type :math:`i` are willing to pay for a unit (1 m²) of housing of type :math:`h` in a certain location :math:`x` for a given utility level :math:`u` (over one year).
 Assuming that households bid their true valuation and that there are no strategic interactions, housing / land [#fhland]_ is allocated to the highest bidder.
 This is why we retain the bid rents from the highest bidding income groups, and the associated dwelling sizes, as the equilibrium output values for rents and dwelling sizes.
 In the code, this corresponds to:

 .. literalinclude:: ../equilibrium/sub/compute_outputs.py
    :language: python